mithunpaul08/mean-teacher/pytorch/README.md

 # Fact Verification using Mean Teacher in PyTorch

-This is the PyTorch source code for the Mean Teacher paper.
+In this fork of the original mean teacher code, we replace the feed forward networks in a mean teacher setup with a decomposable attention.
+Also the data input is that from FEVER 2018 shared task.

+# Pre reqs:

  The code runs on Python 3.
 Install the dependencies and prepare the datasets with the following commands:

 ```
 pip install numpy scipy pandas sklearn nltk tqdm
 pip install git+ssh://git@github.com/pytorch/vision@c31c3d7e0e68e871d2128c8b731698ed3b11b119
 conda install pytorch-cpu torchvision-cpu -c pytorch
 ```
 *note: for conda install get the right command from the pytorch home page based on your OS and configs.*